Mexico

 Outcomes:

-• Consolidation of the Intersectoral Roundtable on Restoration to promote collaboration between the agricultural, forestry, planning, conservation and development sectors;
+• Consolidation of the Intersectoral Roundtable on Restoration to promote collaboration between the agricultural, forestry, planning, conservation, and development sectors;

 • Updating the State’s REDD+ Strategy with forest degradation data.